Managing by Network

 • 1.
 Is this course right for me?

-• Do you spend at least 25% of your time working with partners, permittees, or community stakeholders?
+• Do you spend at least 25% of your time working with partners, Native nations and/or community members?

-• Does your position description include multi-agency collaboration, partnerships, community collaboration, and/or tribal consultation are invited to apply?
+• Does your position description include multi-agency collaboration, partnerships, community collaboration, and/or Tribal consultation?

 • Do you work with at least 5 formal or informal partnerships, facilitate public meetings, or interact with advisory committees or community collaboratives?

-• Do you serve in a critical support role, such as G & A, public affairs, information collections, or law enforcement associated with partnerships and stakeholder engagement?
+• Do you serve in a critical support role, such as G & A, public affairs, information collections, or law enforcement associated with partnerships and public engagement?

 • Are you willing to dedicate at least 2 hours a week for six months to improving your practice?